Md-Mudassir/WeatherApp2/README.md

 # WeatherApp2

-Shows specified city's weather info, developed it by using HTML,CSS & JavaScript,
+Shows specified city's weather info, developed it by using HTML,CSS & JavaScript.